CarbonORM/CarbonPHP/README.md

 This command will install the [latest release](https://github.com/CarbonORM/CarbonPHP/releases) of CarbonPHP using Composer.
 If you do not already have Composer installed, you may do so by following the instructions at [getcomposer.org](https://getcomposer.org/download/).
 Composer is PHP's [package manager](https://en.wikipedia.org/wiki/Package_manager), and is required to use CarbonPHP.
 [Packagist](https://packagist.org/packages/carbonorm/carbonphp) is the official repository for Composer packages, and is where download statistics are gathered from.
 The old repository location `composer require richardtmiles/carbonphp` will still work with composer/packagist, but it is reccomended to move to the new location.
-The number # of downloads above are duplicated to refect the two ways to download via composer.
+The total number # of downloads above is duplicated to refect the two ways to download via composer.

 ### Wordpress